Artificial reef: Examples

+United States

 Florida

 Florida is the site of many artificial reefs, many created from deliberately sunken ships, including Coast Guard cutters Duane and Bibb and the U.S. Navy landing ship Spiegel Grove.

 Osborne Reef

 In the early 1970s, more than 2,000,000 used vehicle tires were dumped off the coast of Fort Lauderdale, Florida to form an artificial reef.
 However, the tires were not properly secured to the reef structures, and ocean currents broke them loose, sending them crashing into the developing reef and its natural neighbors.
-As of 2009, fewer than 100,000 of the tires had been removed after more than 10 years of efforts.

 Neptune Reef

 Neptune Memorial Reef was originally conceived as an art project called The Atlantis Reef Project and was envisioned and created by Gary Levine and Kim Brandell.
 Burial at sea became a way of financing the project.
 As of 2011, about 200 "placements" had occurred.
 Cremated remains are mixed with concrete and either encased in columns or molded into sea-star, brain-coral, 15 ft castings of lions or other shapes before entering the water.